Swieqi

 Swieqi (Is-Swieqi) is a town in the Eastern Region of Malta.
 It is a residential area just 15 minutes by bus from Sliema and within walking distance of Malta's nightlife and entertainment centres, Paceville and St. Julian's.
 As the town developed, residential estates took over farmland.
 The town's name means "water channels", a reminder of the region's past.

-It has an estimated population of 14,452 as of 1 January 2019.
+The population of Swieqi was 14,979 in July 2024.
+This included 7,725 males and 7,254 females; 8,286 Maltese nationals and 6,693 foreign nationals.

 Overview

 The area's quiet environment and central location have made it popular with the upper-middle/high class population of the island.
 Vacant property in this area is scarce.
 Swieqi has seen its population rise over the years.
 It accommodated 8,099 people as of November 2005; a small number of service industries, IT facilities and English-language schools have taken root.

 The municipality of Swieqi comprises Swieqi, Tal-Ibraġ, Madliena and part of St. Andrews.
 Madliena and St. Andrew's originally formed part of Ħal Għargħur.
 The hamlet of Madliena owes its origin to the Chapel of St. Mary Magdalen, which was built in the 15th century.
 Tal-Ibraġ is a newly developed hamlet which, over the past decade, has almost reached its maximum development potential.
 St. Andrew's is on the outskirts of Swieqi at the border with the locality of Pembroke.
 The town's coat of arms features a red and gold zig-zag motif indicating the valleys and fields of Tal-Ibraġ, blue waves indicating the watering courses (swieqi in Maltese) and a silver saltire.
 Madliena is indicated with the red letter M. Swieqi has its own local council, and in 2007 it had its own postal code instated (SWQ....).
 The town fell under the jurisdiction of St. Julian's, Birkirkara, San Ġwann, Naxxar and Ħal Għargħur at different times in its history.